-- When the client establishes a connection to your server, you will see two folders in the lower-right side of the screen.
+- When the client establishes a connection to your server, you will see two folders on the lower-right side of the screen.

 - Now, click on the folder label as public_html ( The root folder of WordPress) and once you’re in, navigate to the wp-content/plugins directory.

-- Here you’ll find individual folders for all the plugin installed on your WordPress account.
+- Here you’ll find individual folders for all the plugins installed on your WordPress account.
 Now, start to disable the active plugins one-by-one via FTP.
-After disabling a folder, rename the plugin’s folders to keep on track which folder you already have modified.
+After disabling a folder, rename the plugin’s folders to keep on track of which folder you already have modified.